 LABA: A Laboratory for Jewish Culture is a program of the 14th Street Y that uses classic Jewish texts to inspire the creation of art, dialogue and study.

-Part of LABA is our House of Study, an artist fellowship program for which 10 to 15 culture-makers, a mix of visual artists, writers, dancers, musicians, actors and others, are brought together to partake in a serious study of classic Jewish texts in a non-religious, open-minded setting.
-The fellows use the study to inspire work which is featured in our bi-monthly online journal and our series of LABAlive events and performances.
+Part of LABA is the House of Study, an artist fellowship program for which around 10 culture-makers, a mix of visual artists, writers, dancers, musicians, actors and others, are brought together to study classic Jewish texts in a non-religious, open-minded setting.
+The fellows use the study to inspire work which is featured in on this website and our series of LABAlive events and performances.

 Our goal at LABA is to present Judaism’s rich literary and intellectual tradition in a free and creative setting, so that these stories and ideas spark new thought and art.
 The creative output from our House of Study pushes the boundaries of what Jewish art can be and what Jewish texts can teach.